Peggy535/wellbeing/src/posts/a-brothers-story-online-hypnotherapy-success.md

 ---
-title: 'A brother's story - Online Hypnotherapy - Success'
+title: 'Online Hypnotherapy success - how you can stop smoking'
-date: '2019-09-01'
+date: '2020-05-01'
-tags: ['Anxiety', 'Phobias', 'Fear', 'Stop-smoking', 'Hypnosis', 'Online Hypnotherapy']
+tags: ['All', 'Addiction', 'Smoking', 'Hypnosis']
 ---
 Just months before his Summer Wedding, my Brother approached me about my hypnotherapy sessions and asked if I would help him to quit smoking.
 He didn’t really have much knowledge about hypnotherapy and the curative more holistic approach that I take with